Permission for reuse

 Information on using and reprinting the manual, A Biblical view of holistic care, The Framework of Maarifa, Who should facilitate the curriculum and Tips for facilitation.

-There are 10 chapters, each with an easy to use guide including openers, a devotional, a prayer, one act of the Maarifa play, questions for the small group discussion, suggestions on how youth could express themselves through art and lastly a sheet that should be taken to parents/guardians that explains the main topic of the day.
+There are 10 chapters, each with an easy to use guide that includes: an opener, a devotional, a prayer, one act of the Maarifa play, questions for the small group discussion, suggestions on how youth could express themselves through art and lastly a sheet that should be taken to parents/guardians that explains the main topic of the day.

 An appendix at the end of the Maarifa manual constitutes additional resources which instructors can use for both their own understanding and as teaching aids.

 You may download the Facilitator's Manual from the File Share page or by clicking on the link below.
-To print the English - International version of the Facilitator's Manual, please download the Facilitator Manual and the Facilitator Manual Cover Page file.
+To print the English version of the Facilitator's Manual, please download the Facilitator Manual and the Facilitator Manual Cover Page file from the File Share tab.

 The Youth Booklet Includes: